-We at Continental are continuously increase the proportion of more sustainable materials in our tires.
-By 2030 we aim to have in our tires over 40 percent renewable and recycled materials.
+We at Continental are continuously increase the proportion of more renewable and recycled materials in our tires.
+Our goal is to increase the share of recycled and renewable production materials for our tires to at least 40 percent by 2030.

 To gradually increase the share of renewable and recycled raw materials in our products, we use among other things the internationally recognized mass balance approach.
 In the mass balance, renewable and recycled raw materials are mixed with fossil materials in existing production processes.
 The respective material quantities are documented and transparently reported.